Vaultence/spaceAgeProto1/README.md

 # spaceAgeProto1
-I discontinued prototype of the game I'm developing.
+A discontinued prototype of the game I'm developing.